 - Discuss with your family and friends– It is known as talk therapy.
 Discuss with your family members and close friends that how you feel about vitiligo and how it is affecting your daily life.
 Believe me, it would be a very liberating experience for you and you would feel freedom from the unnecessary baggage of vitiligo stigma.

 - Try the stress busters– Stress buster techniques like Yoga, meditation, prayers, running, jogging, gym workout, cycling, swimming etc can help you relieve stress and come in terms with the fact that vitiligo is going to stay with you for the rest of your life.

 - Stay away from smoking and alcohol– To cope with the stress and stigma, many people rely on addictions like alcohol and smoking (tobacco).
 Well, this is a dangerous strategy.
 Smoking is one of the bigger trigger for autoimmune skin problems and same is true for excessive consumption of alcohol.
 (5, 6) Also, these addictions may provide some temporary sedative effect, but, in the long term, they aggravate stress symptoms.
 So, cut down on smoking and alcohol

 To sum up, accept vitiligo as very part of you.
 It is just a harmless, non communicable skin condition that doesn’t stop you from fulfilling all your personal and professional goals.

 For those looking for marriage, do register free on Derma Matrimony.
-It is an upcoming matrimony website for people with vitiligo; will be launched in the last week of December, 2017.
-For more details, contact: email@example.com or +91-9911817950.
+It is an online matrimony website for people with vitiligo (leucoderma), psoriasis, burn, scar and other skin issues.